odoo/documentation/website/optimize/seo.rst

 In terms of SEO, content is king.
 Thus, blogs play an important role in your content strategy.
-In order to help you optimize all your blog post, Odoo provides a page that allows you to quickly scan the meta tags of all your blog posts.
+In order to help you optimize all your blog post, Twenty20 provides a page that allows you to quickly scan the meta tags of all your blog posts.

 .. image:: media/seo11.png